 The Office of the Treasurer of the City of Falls Church is proud to announce the winner of the annual Vehicle Decal Design Competition.
 "Historic Past - Promising Future" by Annika Britton, sophomore at George Mason High School (GMHS), won first place in the second year of the competition.

-The first-place design will have a City of Falls Church theme and will be displayed on the windshields of more than 13,000 vehicles registered in the City of Falls Church.
-All designs must be original and new.
-The winning design will also become part of our decal exhibit located at City Hall.
-Cash prizes will be awarded to the winners at a City Council meeting.
+Ms. Britton's design will be displayed on the windshields of more than 13,000 vehicles registered in the City of Falls Church beginning in November 2017.
+Her design will also become part of our decal exhibit located at City Hall.